 I recommend renting from a reputable violin shop rather than an all-purpose music store.
+I do not recommend purchasing an instrument at the beginning of your child’s violin studies, especially as they will quickly grow out of each size.

-Good area violin shops include:
+Good violin shops in the area include:

-Henry Bischofberger Violins in Kirkland www.hkbviolins.com.
+Henry Bischofberger Violins in Kirkland www.hkbviolins.com (my top preference for rentals)

 Hammond and Ashley Violins in Issaquah www.hammondashley.com